mgechev/blog.mgechev.com/content/story/_index.md

       <section>
         <img src="/images/story/codelyzer.png">
         <p>
           Early 2016, I started a project for static analysis of Angular applications.
-Some of my core motivations were an automatic check of the assignments of my students in the class "Advanced JavaScript" at Sofia University, and automatic, static verification for the rules in the Angular style guide I developed.
+Some of my core motivations were an automatic verification of the assignments of my students in the class "Advanced JavaScript" at Sofia University, and automatic, static enforcement of the practices from the Angular style guide I worked on.
         </p>
         <p>
-          Later, the Angular team introduced codelyzer to the <a href="">Angular CLI</a>.
+          Later, the Angular team introduced codelyzer to the <a href="https://cli.angular.io">Angular CLI</a>.
 In the same time I implemented a few more crucial modules related to templates and styles analysis.
         </p>
         <p>
           Late September 2016, codelyzer hit 1,000,000 monthly downloads!